 - For stubborn odors or visible dirt and growths, use Gain washing machine cleaner often.
 Use one pouch in each of three consecutive cleaning cycles.
 This cleaning trifecta loosens and removes mold and mildew.
 Then, run a single cleaning cycle again with this Gain cleaner once per month (maintenance mode).

 - To clean, drop ONE tablet directly into washer tub.
 Do not put in the soap dispenser.

 - Close / latch the door and run on REGULAR wash cycle, using HOT water.
 Again, do not use the CLEAN cycle, if your washer offers one.

-- To avoid frequent odor return, as mentioned, let door stand open between washer uses, to allow complete and fastest drying of the tub, seals, hoses, hinges, pumps, and related components.
-If you wash bleach loads, make them the last loads you do in a particular washing session, since the bleach will kill many odor-producing bacteria and germs, and prolong the washer’s odor-free status.
+- To avoid frequent odor return, as mentioned, let door stand open between washer uses.
+This allows fastest drying of the tub, seals, hoses, hinges, pumps, and related parts.
+If you wash bleach loads, make them the last loads you do in a particular washing session.
+Why?
+Because the little bit of bleach that remains in the washer, kills many odor-causing bacteria and germs.
+Further, bleach keeps the washer odor-free for weeks after.

 Look for this product in the green and yellow box with the red, green, yellow, and white lettering.

 - How to Clean Front Loading Washing Machine with Bleach